 Performance of our business is significantly influenced by the number of customers and energy usage per customer.
 Weather conditions can have a significant impact on energy usage, and we compare our results on a weather adjusted basis.
 The Houston area experienced extremely hot and dry weather during 2011, and each month from April through September was one of the ten warmest months on record.
-In recent years, we have seen evidence that customers are seeking to reduce their energy consumption.
-Reduced consumption can adversely affect our results.
-However, due to stabilization of energy prices and continued economic recovery in areas we serve, the trend toward lower usage has slowed somewhat.
+In 2012, we experienced a return to more normal weather in the summer months.
+In recent years, customers have typically reduced their energy consumption, and reduced consumption can adversely affect our results.
+However, due to more affordable energy prices and continued economic recovery in areas we serve, the trend toward lower usage has slowed in some of the areas we serve.
 In our service area, we have benefited from growth in the number of customers that also tends to mitigate the effects of reduced consumption.
 We anticipate that this growth will continue as the region experiences continued economic recovery.
 The profitability of our business is influenced significantly by the regulatory treatment we receive from the state and local regulators who set our electric distribution rates.

 The nature of our business requires significant amounts of capital investment, and we rely on internally generated cash, borrowings under our credit facility and issuances of debt in the capital markets to satisfy these capital needs.
 We strive to maintain investment grade ratings for our securities in order to access the capital markets on terms we consider reasonable.
-Our goal is to improve our credit ratings over time.
+Our goal is to continue to improve our credit ratings over time.
 A reduction in our ratings generally would increase our borrowing costs for new issuances of debt, as well as borrowing costs under our existing revolving credit facility.
-Disruptions in the financial markets, such as occurred in the last half of 2008 and continued during 2009, can also affect the availability of new capital on terms we consider attractive.
+Disruptions in the financial markets can also affect the availability of new capital on terms we consider attractive.
 In those circumstances, companies like us may not be able to obtain certain types of external financing or may be required to accept terms less favorable than they would otherwise accept.
 For that reason, we seek to maintain adequate liquidity for our business through the existing credit facility and prudent refinancing of existing debt.

-As it did with many businesses, the sharp decline in stock market values during the latter part of 2008 had a significant adverse impact on the value of CenterPoint Energy's pension plan assets.
 Consistent with the regulatory treatment of such costs, we can defer the amount of pension expense that differs from the level of pension expense included in our base rates.